|

 Synthesis took selection pressures to be autonomous forces that mold organisms

-to fit niches, with niches taken to be "preexisting
+to fit niches, with niches corresponding to "preexisting

 environmental templates," like

-always were acknowledged as being dynamic, however, being subject to geological,
+always were acknowledged as being dynamic, being subject to geological,

 climactic, chemical and other influences, and nature imposed such